 Preparation Time: 30 minutes

-- This Chutney has a long shelf life so it can be prepared in large quantity and stored in an air tight jar in refrigerator.
+- This chutney has a long shelf life so it can be prepared in large quantity and stored in an air tight jar in refrigerator.
 You may use this air tight jar for storing this chutney.

 - Care should be taken while cooking it because it overflows out of the pan during boiling.